 Some therapy may take place in the patient’s room, such as basic self-care activities involving grooming, dressing and hygiene.
 Other activities are better suited to spaces where the specialized therapy equipment is located.
 Most therapy sessions are provided one-on-one with patients.
 However, we also offer co-treatments (two therapy disciplines teaming up to treat the patient together) and group therapy when appropriate.

-The length of stay for inpatient rehabilitation is about 2 weeks.
+The average length of stay for patients with a brain injury diagnosis is about 2 weeks (15 days).